RavensbourneWebMedia/Web-development-workshop/sessions/week-02.md

 What does the picture above *denote*?
 What does it *connote*?

-If you're interested in learning more about *semiotics*, the theory of signs, [This means this, this means that](http://www.worldcat.org/title/this-means-this-this-means-that-a-users-guide-to-semiotics/oclc/154688644) is a good book to start.
+If you're interested in learning more about *semiotics* (the theory of signs) [This means this, this means that](http://www.worldcat.org/title/this-means-this-this-means-that-a-users-guide-to-semiotics/oclc/154688644) is an excellent book to start.

 <!-- Semiotics for beginners http://www.slideshare.net/MediaStudiesSaltash/semiotics-for-beginners-as-level -->